Microsoft Dynamics 365 Translation Service

 Custom-trained MT system

-DTS uses Microsoft Translator Hub (MT Hub) from Microsoft Research to customize the MT system for Microsoft Dynamics products.
-The custom-trained MT system can be used only for GA languages for Microsoft Dynamics, unless partners and ISVs upload XLIFF TM files that contain more than 10,000 translation units (TUs).
+DTS uses a Microsoft Translator service and a custom translator to customize Microsoft Translator’s advanced neural machine translation for Microsoft Dynamics products.
+The custom-trained MT system can only be used for GA languages, unless partners upload XLIFF TM files that contain more than 10,000 translation units (TUs).
 (A TU typically contains a source string, translation, state, state qualifier, and note.)
 In those cases, DTS creates a custom-trained MT system that is specific to the translation request that the XLIFF TM files are submitted for.

 DTS currently supports the following product versions.

 |Product name||Versions||Supported format for user interface files||Supported format for documentation files||Notes|